nhathadt11/blog/content/posts/zhou-duichen/index.md

 The concept behind this poem's creation is that I have taken the middle phrase to serve as the x-axis, arranging phrases and sentences symmetrically with respect to the phrase.
 It does not take a symmetry-specific shape, instead, it acts as a framework for words to fill.
 The lower section (negative y) suggests the reason for the occurrence of the upper section (positive y).

-The starting point, the phrase 变个月饼, actually originated from the writing of one of my Chinese friends; she wrote 变个艺术.
+The starting point, the phrase 变个月饼, actually originated from the writing of a Chinese friend; she wrote 变个艺术.